xyderos/design-patterns-cpp/readme.md

 ## Things to consider

+* Bridge is designed beforehand to make stuff of the application independent from each other, adapter makes incompatible stuff work together

+* Is based on composition, delegates work to other objects

 * Combine with an abstract factory, abstractions are defined b the bridge, implementations reside in the factory

 * Combine with builder, the director is the abstraction, the builders are the implementations